Flydragonet/Pseudoarboricity-Computation/README.md

 # Usage
 Graph data store in the "Graphs" folder.

+The graph need to be undirected simple graph.

 Enter the graph name in the "dataset.txt".

 To execute, run the following command.